8th grade -

 Printmaking - Students were introduced to a brief history of printmaking, beginning with Chinese woodblock printing, Gutenberg's printing press and digital prints found in everyday objects today.
 We discussed the advantages of multiples and how a print can help create symmetry and pattern.
 They sketched ideas on graph paper before transferring into a styrofoam plate.
 Some students participated in print exchanges with classmates.

 Students cut up their used plates.
 We made a group print to promote an Ellis Island event.

-We started another sculpture unit with a discussion of 2nd graders social studies; frameworks found in Native American artifacts and architecture such as bull boats, teepee's and Mandan village huts.
+After our class trip to the AMNH we started another sculpture unit with a discussion of 2nd graders social studies; frameworks found in Native American artifacts and architecture such as bull boats, teepee's and Mandan village huts.
 Using the idea of a physical infrastructure students constructed an armature with tape, newspaper and wire, to be used for paper-mache North American animals.
 (Again, in order to accommodate a Lewis and Clark gym exhibition, students also made paper mache bull boats, teepees and Mandan huts...instruction to use a bowl as a prefabricated armature adhered to school tradition)

 2nd grade students read and then discussed some architectural drawings by Dr. Seuss.
 They created watercolor drawings of an imaginary place or "dream" house.
 Classes furthered an understanding of 3-D and ways to use clay and woodblocks to translate their sketches into sculptures.